Introduction

 Light Pen

-• A light pen (sometimes called a mouse pen) is a hand-held electro-optical pointing device which when touched to or aimed closely at a connected computer monitor, will allow the computer to determine where on that screen the pen is aimed.
-It facilitates drawing images and selects objects on the display screen by directly pointing to the objects.It is a pen like device, which is connected to the machine by a cable.
+- A light pen (sometimes called a mouse pen) is a hand-held electro-optical pointing device.
+When you touch it to or aim it closely at a connected computer monitor, the computer determines where on the screen the pen points.
+The device lets users draw images and select objects on the display by directly pointing at them.
+This pen-like device connects to the machine by a cable.

-• Light pens give user the full range of mouse capabilities without the use of a pad or any horizontal surface.
-Using light pens, users can interact more easily with applications, in such modes as drag and drop, or highlighting.
-It is used directly on the monitor screen and it does not require any special hand/eye coordinating skills.
+- Light pens give users all the capabilities of a mouse without needing a pad or flat surface.
+They let users interact easily with applications, supporting actions like drag-and-drop and highlighting.
+Because users operate the pen directly on the monitor screen, it does not require any special hand-eye coordination skills.

 Touch Screen